 There are a number of challenges that result from Albuquerque's two-committee structure, such as many of the guest presentations must be duplicated for each group and the need to fill a large number of volunteer positions.
 Another challenge is that staffing advisory groups has been estimated in other communities as taking approximately 35% of the bicycle/pedestrian staff's time.
 With two advisory groups, more staff time and resources are devoted to staffing the advisory groups, which leaves fewer resources to implement projects.
 These groups officially have non-voting members, such as NMDOT and Bernalillo County; however, those other agencies have become less involved over time in the ongoing operations.
+The NMDOT continues to encourage multi-modal improvements within state facilities.
 There are overlapping responsibilities between the groups, which each have different forms of representation.